-5 Concluding Remarks
+6 Concluding Remarks

-In this study we have assessed Senator Romney's Family Security Act, a proposal to reform the tax/transfer system to promote marriage and reduce child poverty.
-Compared to the tax/transfer system of 2019 (the benchmark), we find that this proposal would indeed increase marriage and reduce cohabitation (the population of non-college educated workers with children living as cohabitants would fall by 45 percent).
-However, despite a reduction in the child poverty rate, Senator Romney's plan would increase poverty among single-mother families and child deep poverty.
+This study assessed Senator Romney's Family Security Act, a proposal to reform the tax/transfer system to promote marriage and reduce child poverty.
+Compared to the tax/transfer system of 2019 (the benchmark), we find that this proposal would indeed increase marriage and reduce cohabitation (the population of non-college-educated workers with children living as cohabitants would fall by 45 percent).
+However, despite reducing the child poverty rate, Senator Romney's plan would increase poverty among single-mother families and deep child poverty.